 - Understanding the termite life cycle helps determine the duration of infestation.

-- Identifying specific signs of termite damage can help estimate the length of infestation.
+- Identifying specific signs of termite damage can help estimate the length of the infestation.

 - Assessing the severity of termite damage is essential in determining repair costs.